maxschelski/cytostoch/README.md

 > conda activate cytostoch
 6. Install cytostoch locally using pip:
 > pip install -e .
-7. You can now import cytotorch to build and simulate your model (see example under scripts\stochastic_microtubule_model.py)
+7. You can now import cytotorch to build and simulate your model:
 > import cytostoch